Pylons/pylons/pylons/docs/en/models.rst

 Create a Pylons Project with SQLAlchemy
 ---------------------------------------

-When creating a Pylons project, one of the questions asked is whether the project should be configured with SQLAlchemy.
-Before continuing, ensure that the project was created with this option, if its missing the :file:`model/meta.py` file, then the project should be re-created with this option.
+When creating a Pylons project, one of the questions asked as part of the project creation dialogue is whether the project should be configured with SQLAlchemy.
+Before continuing, ensure that the project was created with this option, if it's missing the :file:`model/meta.py` file, then the project should be re-created with this option.

 .. tip::

-    The project doesn't need to be deleted to add this option, just re-run the `paster` command in the projects parent directory and answer yes to the SQLAlchemy prompt.
-The files will then be added, and existing files will present a prompt on whether to replace them or leave the current file.
+    The project doesn't need to be deleted to add this option, just re-run the `paster` command in the project's parent directory and answer "yes" to the SQLAlchemy prompt.
+The files will then be added and existing files will present a prompt on whether to replace them or leave the current file.

 Configure SQLAlchemy
 --------------------

 When your Pylons application runs, it needs to know which database to connect to.
-Normally you put this information in *development.ini* and activate the model in *environment.py*.
-Put the following in *development.ini* in the `\[app:main\]` section, depending on your database,
+Normally you put this information in *development.ini* and activate the model in *environment.py*: put the following in *development.ini* in the `\[app:main\]` section, depending on your database,

 For SQLite
 ^^^^^^^^^^